Where do your donations go?

 Provide some funds so TREAT can provide some habitat.

-In March 2000, TREAT established a public fund—the TREAT Environmental Benefit Fund (EBF), which is registered with the Commonwealth Governments Register of Environmental Organizations and is an approved charitable fund.
+In March 2000, TREAT established a public fund—the TREAT Environmental Benefit Fund (The Fund), which is registered with the Commonwealth Governments Register of Environmental Organizations and is an approved charitable fund.
 Donations over $2 are tax deductible and can be claimed as charitable gifts in the donor’s tax returns.

-The fund is managed by a separate committee which is set up under Commonwealth Government approval.
-Its accounts are audited annual and submitted to the Government.
-The committee also publicly reports on the management of the fund.
+The fund is managed by a committee which is set up under Commonwealth Government approval.
+Its accounts are audited annually and submitted to the Government as required.

 The fund provides for various activities directly related to revegetation projects.